-During the 2019 legislative session, a bill was proposed by Representative Pylant to implement "Safe Haven Baby Boxes" in Louisiana.
+During the 2019 legislative session, a bill was proposed by Representative Pylant to implement Safe Haven newborn safety devices (baby boxes) in Louisiana.
 In general, baby boxes are devices that are installed in the wall of a Safe Haven site that allow a parent to relinquish an infant anonymously without face-to-face contact with a person.
 There is one primary manufacturer and distributor of the baby box, with other alternatives available.
 The proposed legislation did not pass.
 A similar bill was proposed by Representative Huval in 2020 legislative session, but did not move forward due to COVID-19 limitations.
-The Safe Haven Consortium researched, evaluated, and is making a recommendation regarding the Baby Boxes again this year.
-This recommendation can be found in the Safe Haven Consortium section in the report.